Golf Simulator Projectors

 [top]

 A projector with at least 3500 ANSI Lumens tends to suit most typical home golf simulators.
-If you plan on using a larger than normal screen (eg beyond 3m wide) or if there will a decent level of ambient light it would be best to consider something 5000 ANSI Lumens or more.
-When comparing projectors we recommend sticking to the major brands, they all use the ANSI method of measuring brightness... some smaller brands advertise lumens in their own method of measuring which can result in a vastly higher (but often misleading) rating.
+For large image sizes (3m wide or more), or if you need to use your projector while having lights on near the screen, it would be best to consider a projector with 5000 ANSI Lumens or more.
+When comparing projectors we recommend sticking to the major brands, they all use the ANSI or ISO method of measuring brightness... some smaller brands (and no-name brands you see on Marketplace websites) advertise lumens in their own method of measuring, which can result in a vastly higher (but often misleading) rating.

 [top]